MehzHats/Capstone-Project/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Datasets:
-The follwoing datasets are provided inorder to use and access the file remotely or on your local computer.
+The following datasets are provided inorder to use and access the file remotely or on your local computer.

 [Dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).